Steps to Take After a Car Accident

 Do not leave the scene of the accident

 Remain at the scene until law enforcement arrives.
-If you leave before police show up and someone has been seriously or fatally injured, you could face criminal charges for being a hit and run driver.
+If you leave before the police show up and someone has been seriously or fatally injured, you could face criminal charges for being a hit and run driver.
+Ensure that you are pulled over in a safe place.

 Check yourself and the other motorists for injuries